Spaceslug/FogOfWarChess/roadlog-changemap.md

 ### version 0.16.0
 - [ ] Formalize Torch and Sight.
-Both a text and chesscom description of the rules.
-They should temporerly be known as TorchWip and SightWip.
+Both a text and ~chesscom~ description of the rules.
+Formalized in SlugChessCore They should temporerly be known as TorchWip and SightWip.
 - [ ] password system
 - [ ] save userdata {username as id and elo.
 Passwords come later}
 - [ ] simple elo system (same as FIDE)